• Skip to main content

 11. Air Freshener

 Try making your own air freshener!
-Use about 1 cup of rubbing alcohol per 10 or so drops of your favorite essential oil.
-I haven’t tried this yet but I definitely will soon.
+Combine 1 cup of rubbing alcohol per every 10 drops of your favorite essential oil.
+Mix together and add to a spray bottle.

 12. Ring Around the Collar